Giorgio Morandi: Biography

 Morandi practiced metaphysical painting (Italian: pittura metafisica) from 1918 to 1922.
 This was his last major stylistic shift; thereafter, he focused increasingly on subtle gradations of hue, tone, and objects arranged in a unifying atmospheric haze, establishing the direction his art was to take for the rest of his life.
+In the first post-war period he collaborated with Mario Broglio's magazine Valori Plastici, met Giorgio de Chirico, and exhibited with de Chirico, Carlo Carrà and Arturo Martini at the Fiorentina Primaverile in 1922.
 Morandi showed in the Novecento Italiano exhibitions of 1926 and 1929, but was more specifically associated with the regional Strapaese group by the end of the decade, a fascist-influenced group emphasizing local cultural traditions.
 He was sympathetic to the Fascist party in the 1920s, although his friendships with anti-Fascist figures led authorities to arrest him briefly in 1943.

 From 1928, Morandi exhibited his work in Italy and abroad.
-He participated in some of the Venice Biennale exhibitions—where, in 1948, he won first prize for painting—and in the Rome Quadriennale, in 1931 and 1935.
+He participated in some of the Venice Biennale exhibitions, where, in 1948, he won first prize for painting, and in the Rome Quadriennale, in 1931 and 1935.
 In 1929, he illustrated the work Il sole a picco by Vincenzo Cardarelli, winner of the Premio Bagutta.
 From 1930 to 1956, Morandi was a professor of etching at Accademia di Belle Arti.
-He visited Paris for the first time in 1956, and in 1957 he won the grand prize at the São Paulo Art Biennial.
+He visited Paris for the first time in 1956.
+That year he also travelled to Winterthur to attend the opening of a solo exhibition and to study works by Chardin and Cézanne in the Oskar Reinhart Collection.
+Morandi received the Grand Prize for engraving at the São Paulo Art Biennial in 1953, the Grand Prize for painting at the same event in 1957, and the Rubens Prize of the city of Siegen in 1962.

-Morandi died of lung cancer on June 18, 1964 at age 73.
+Morandi died of lung cancer on 18 June 1964 at age 73.
 He is buried in the Certosa di Bologna in the family tomb, together with his three sisters.
 On the tomb is a portrait of him by Giacomo Manzù.